scottrenz/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach goes through each element of the array and works directly with the original array not creating a new arrray. map creates a new array from the original.

 2. What is the difference between a function and a method?

+A method is a function inside of an object and can be used referencing the object name with a dot folowing and the method name.

 3. What is closure?

+Closure is the fact that variables referenced in nested functions can refer to variables in a higher order of nesting but not to variables created at a lower level in the nesting.

 4. Describe the four rules of the 'this' keyword.
+Principle 1: Window/Global Object Binding
+    When in the global scope, the value of “this” will be the window/console Object;
+Principle 2: Implicit Binding
+    Whenever a function is called by a preceding dot, the object before that dot is this. r this so when we log out the this keyword we get a different object each time it’s run.
+Principle 3: New binding
+    Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Principle 4: Explicit binding
+    Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+Because you will get an error without it.
+It is necessary when extends is used.

 ## Project Set up